CCA-Public/digital-archives-manual/guides/administration.md

 | DARK_ARCHIVE_004 | No | n/a | n/a |
 | DARK_ARCHIVE_005 | No | n/a | n/a |

+<a name="updateconfig"></a>
+## Updating Automation Tools processing configuration

+When updating the processing configuration

+WRITE DOCUMENTATION HERE!!

 <a name="clearingspace"></a>
 ## Clearing space when local disk is nearly full